 Examples include, but aren’t limited to, dates of the election, mail ballot rules, ballot information, polling place hours and status, election night reporting procedures, post-election procedures, and voting technology.

 Include the following information:

 A screenshot of the social media post and, if possible, the URL.

 Your name, role, jurisdiction, and work email address.

 A description of why this is false – not just “this is wrong” but information about why think it’s wrong.
 This doesn’t have to be more than a couple sentences, but more detail is better.
 Citing a law is even better.

-If appropriate, the EI-ISAC will work to have the inaccurate information removed or labeled.
+If appropriate, our team will work to have the inaccurate information removed or labeled.